 Several statute sections and other Departmental rules address financial incentives for economic development in Wisconsin.
-For example, (1) sections 560.70 to 560.7995 of the Statutes and chapters Comm 100, 107, 112 and 118 address statewide tax-credit programs for job creation, capital investment, employee training and corporate headquarters; (2) sections 560.60 to 560.685 of the Statutes and chapter Comm 106 direct economic development grants and loans towards capital financing, worker training, entrepreneurial development, providing assistance to technology-based business or to businesses at a foreign trade show or event, promoting urban or regional economic development, establishing revolving loan funds, providing working capital, and promoting employee ownership; and (3) several other sections of chapter 560 of the Statutes and other Comm chapters address more-narrowly targeted economic development incentives, such as for film productions, dairy manufacturing facilities, technology commercialization, rural economic development, and brownfield redevelopment.
+For example, (1) sections 560.70 to 560.7995 of the Statutes and chapters Comm 100, 107, 112 and 118 address statewide tax-credit programs for job creation, capital investment, employee training and corporate headquarters; (2) sections 560.60 to 560.685 of the Statutes and chapter Comm 106 direct economic development grants and loans towards capital financing, worker training, entrepreneurial development, providing assistance to technology-based business or to businesses at a foreign trade show or event, promoting urban or regional economic development, establishing revolving loan funds, providing working capital, and promoting employee ownership; and (3) several other sections of chapter 560 of the Statutes and other Comm chapters address more-narrowly targeted economic development, rural economic development, and brownfield redevelopment.